 Where to Find Images

 If you're using creative commons images, you will want to combine at least two to create a cover.
 The reason for this is if you just use one, it could already be a book cover, and you don't want it to be the same and create a potential problem for yourself or the author.

 There are certain things you should do to protect yourself from potential legal problems.
 Firstly if you are using creative common images, don't use images with people in them.
 It is unlikely these have a model release, and you don't want to receive a letter from someone who wants to sue you for using their image.

 This also applies to images of recognizable houses, businesses, boats, and cars.

-It may also be worth keeping a screen shot of the page where you downloaded your creative commons image from.
-These take up only a small space on your hard drive and shows you acted in good faith.
-At the end of the day though you would still be liable as sites such as Pixabay and other sites which offer creative common photos, state this in their site terms.
+It may also be worth keeping a screenshot of the page where you downloaded your creative commons image from.
+These take up only a small space on your hard drive and show you acted in good faith.
+At the end of the day, though, you would still be liable as sites such as Pixabay and other sites which offer creative commons photos state this in their site terms.
 It is basically saying, use at your own risk.
-Do your due diligence before using the images other than those you've taken.
+Do your due diligence before using the creative common images.

 You can find images on sites such as: